thirtythreeforty/neolink/README.md

 ### Battery Levels

-If you have a battery camera and would like to see the battery messages in the log add the following to your config
+If you have a battery camera and would like to see the battery messages in th log  add the following to your config

 ```toml
 [[cameras]]